sriyogesh94/dcos-docs/1.10/deploying-services/marathon-parameters.md

 - `"requirePorts": false` Ports are automatically assigned.
 - `"requirePorts": true` Manually specify ports in advance.
 Marathon will only schedule the associated tasks on hosts that have the specified ports available.

+### residency
+Set up a stateful application.
+For more information, see the [local persistent volumes documentation](/docs/1.10/storage/persistent-volume/).

+- **taskLostBehavior** Indicates whether Marathon will launch the task on another node after receiving a `TASK_LOST` status update.

+    - **WAIT_FOREVER** Do not relaunch the task after receiving a `TASK_LOST` status update.
+This setting is required to create a persistent volume.
+This is the default value.
+    - **RELAUNCH_AFTER_TIMEOUT** Relaunch the task after receiving a `TASK_LOST` status update.

 ### taskKillGracePeriodSeconds
 The amount of time (in seconds) between the executor sending SIGTERM to a task and then sending SIGKILL.